Christina Applegate: 2010–present: Dead to Me and further acclaim

 In 2013, Applegate reprised her role as Veronica Corningstone in the comedy sequel film Anchorman 2: The Legend Continues.
 The film received positive reviews from critics and was a box office success.
 In 2014, she had a starring voice role as Mary Beth in the animated musical fantasy film The Book of Life.
 In 2015, she starred with Ed Helms in the National Lampoon sequel Vacation, the fifth full-length movie episode of the road-trip comedies.
 They played Rusty Griswold and his wife, Debbie, who with their two sons take a trip to Walley World, just as Rusty did with his parents in the 1983 original film, National Lampoon's Vacation.
 The film was poorly reviewed, but was a box office success.
 In 2016, she starred as Gwendolyn James in the comedy film Bad Moms with Mila Kunis, Kristen Bell, and Kathryn Hahn.
 The film earned mixed reviews from critics and was a box office success.
-She reprised her role for a cameo appearance in the November 2017 sequel A Bad Moms Christmas.
-Also in 2017, she starred in the comedy film Crash Pad.

 In July 2018, Applegate co-starred with Linda Cardellini in the Netflix dark comedy series Dead to Me and executive produced the series with Will Ferrell, Adam McKay, and Jessica Elbaum.
 The series received critical acclaim.
-Applegate received two nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her performance in seasons one and two and nominations for a Golden Globe Award, Screen Actors Guild Award, and TCA Award.
+Applegate received two nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her performance in seasons one and two.

 On November 14, 2022, she received a star on Hollywood Walk of Fame.
 She was accompanied by her Married... with Children co-stars Katey Sagal and David Faustino.
 Her star was placed adjacent to Sagal and Ed O'Neill's stars.

 In 2024, Applegate began a podcast with fellow actress with multiple sclerosis Jamie-Lynn Sigler called MeSsy about their friendship based on the condition.
+In January 2026, Sigler credited Applegate with inspiring her to be more public about her own MS condition.

-Applegate will release her memoir You with the Sad Eyes in March 2026.
+Applegate released her memoir, You with the Sad Eyes, in March 2026, topping The New York Times Best Seller list in its first week of sales.